groonga/groonga/doc/source/install/cmake.rst

 The default is ``OFF``.

 Groonga builds bundled mruby if the mruby support is enabled.
-In order to build mruby, you must install some requierd libraries.
+In order to build mruby, you must install some required libraries.
 See the `mruby compile guide <https://github.com/mruby/mruby/blob/master/doc/guides/compile.md>`_ for more details.

 Here is an example how to enable the mruby support.